 19. Fluency

-Reading fluently is the main objective of the reading intervention programme.
+Reading fluently is a major objective of the reading intervention programme.
 Now that your student is fully aware of all the technicalities involved in reading, he or she can practise reading sentences over and over slowly and carefully.
 This allows the student to process the information that was learned in isolation and apply it to the reading activity.
 Speed will develop naturally with consistency.

 20. Reading comprehension